About Enhanced CPC (ECPC)

-- From your Campaigns tab, click the name of the campaign that you want to work with.
+- From your Campaigns tab, click on the name of the campaign that you want to work with.

 - Click on the Settings tab.

 When you choose ECPC, we'll automatically set your ad rotation setting to "optimise for conversions" even if it's currently set to "optimise for clicks".